sachin2220sk/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 ![](Images_Day_1/Capture5.JPG)

 For this workshop, we will we using “picorv32a” design.
 The design hierarchy for picorv32a comes with follows components:-

 ![](Images_Day_1/Capture6.JPG)

--src directory  :- Contains Verilog files and sdc constaint files.
+- src directory  :- Contains Verilog files and sdc constaint files.
--config.tcl files :- Responsible for various design specific configuration switches and parameters which are used by OpenLANE flow tools.
+- config.tcl files :- Responsible for various design specific configuration switches and parameters which are used by OpenLANE flow tools.
 For example configuration file looks like this:-

 ![](Images_Day_1/Capture8.JPG)